fytilis/artificial-intelligence-project/README.md

 ### MINIMAX Algorithm
 The MINIMAX algorithm is a recursive, depth-first search algorithm used for decision-making in two-player, zero-sum games.
 It works by:
 1. Building a complete game tree from the current state.
-2. Exploring all possible future moves for both players with chebyshev heuretic.
+2. Exploring all possible future moves for both players.
 3. The **MAX** player aims to maximize the final score, while the **MIN** player aims to minimize it.
 4. The algorithm backpropagates the utility values from the terminal nodes up the tree to determine the optimal move at the current state.